 In the foreseeable future, the SVIP-O project intends to collaborate with not only the VICC and BRCA Exchange driver projects of the Global Alliance for Genomics and Health (GA4GH), but also the ELIXIR groups developing the next generation of Beacon API, enabling a seamless exchange of annotations globally, and thus giving us a fighting chance against cancer and other, rare, diseases.

 The SVIP-O project is co-led by three Group Leaders of SIB, Valérie Barbié, Daniel Stekhoven, and Patrick Ruch, who lead the Clinical Bioinformatics Group at SIB, NEXUS Personalized Health Technologies at ETH Zurich, and Text Mining Group from HES-SO, respectively.

-SVIP-O relies on a national network of medical institutions committed to a joint goal: Swiss Society of Molecular Pathology; Swiss Society of Pathology; Personalized Health Basel; Kantonsspital Baselland; Bern University Hospital; Department for BioMedical Research and Institute of Pathology, Bern University; Geneva University Hospital; Lausanne University Hospital; Locarno Institute of Pathology; St Gallen Cantonal Hospital; Zürich University Hospital
+SVIP-O relies on a national network of medical institutions committed to a joint goal: Swiss Society of Molecular Pathology; Swiss Society of Pathology; Personalized Health Basel; Kantonsspital Baselland; Bern University Hospital; Department for BioMedical Research and Institute of Tissue Medicine and Pathology, Bern University; Geneva University Hospital; Lausanne University Hospital; Locarno Institute of Pathology; St Gallen Cantonal Hospital; Zürich University Hospital